rajkumar4041/use-redux-state/README.md

 - Built with [Redux Toolkit](https://redux-toolkit.js.org/)
 - Inspired by React's `useState` hook
 - Made with ❤️ for the React community
+- Special thanks to all our contributors and users

 ---